 System1 have been working with the IPA to assess how creativity contributes to long-term growth.
-The results, released at EffWeek this year, have even been able to begin to put a monetary value on its impact.
+The results, released at EffWeek this year, have even begun to put a monetary value on its impact.

 Last year at EffWeek 2017, Orlando Wood of System1 presented preliminary findings into research on a particular creative technique that he called ‘the fluent device’, so called because they aid recognition and improve processing fluency.
 Fluent devices are characters or motifs that drive the narrative of their advertising execution and are repeatedly used by a brand over multiple campaigns or years.
 Classic examples include the Gold Blend Couple, and more recently, comparethemarket’s Meerkats.